-Final design and construction is being performed under DB contracts for Package A as well as for Package B. The design of Package A is 100% complete and the design for Package B is 100% complete with only Directive Letter and/or Owner-directed design changes work to be completed.
+Final design and construction is being performed under DB contracts for Package A as well as for Package B. The design of Package A is 100% complete and the design for Package B is 96% complete.
+There are several Directive Letter and/or Owner-directed design changes that remain to be completed that have resulted in the drop in design completion.
 Fairfax and Loudoun Counties are managing the final design of the parking facilities included in Parking Facilities (formerly Package C).
 The Counties confirmed their commitment to deliver those elements as a condition precedent to their TIFIA loans.